 Atherosclerosis is a type of thickening or hardening of the arteries caused by a buildup of plaque in the inner lining of an artery.
 It can increase your risk of heart attack, stroke, and other circulatory conditions.

-Angina pectoris (or simply angina) is recurring chest pain or discomfort that happens when some part of your heart does not receive enough blood and oxygen.
+Angina pectoris—or simply angina—is chest pain or discomfort that keeps coming back.
+It happens when some part of your heart does not get enough blood and oxygen.

 Coronary Heart Disease

 A person with coronary heart disease has an accumulation of fatty deposits in the coronary arteries.
 These deposits narrow the arteries and can decrease or block the flow of blood to the heart.